fosterbarnes/Twitch-Yap-Bot-Installer/README.md

 ## Instructions

-1. Search windows for powershell, right click "windows powershell" (NOT powershell ISE) and open as administrator
+1. Search windows for powershell, right click "windows powershell" and open as administrator

 ![pwsh2](https://github.com/user-attachments/assets/7a44234a-ffc3-460c-a199-657d3b183a02)